Minishlink/web-push-bundle/README.md

 # MinishlinkWebPushBundle

-This bundle provides a simple integration of the "[WebPush library](https://github.com/Minishlink/web-push)".
+This bundle provides a simple integration of the [WebPush library](https://github.com/Minishlink/web-push).

 ## Usage
 Web Push sends notifications to endpoints which server delivers web push notifications as described in